The Importance of Septic Tank Maintenance

 - Emptying the septic tank at least once a year with a registered waste carrier.

-Other simple suggestions that could help in maintaining your septic tank are making sure that your pipes are not leaking, filling up your dishwasher before using it, avoiding disposing of products such as wet wipes, sanitary towels, and varnish in your tank.
+Other simple suggestions that could help in maintaining your septic tank are making sure that your pipes are not leaking, filling up your dishwasher before using it, and avoiding disposing of products such as wet wipes, sanitary towels, and varnish in your tank.

 Septic Tank Maintenance Cost